About the Turkish Angora

 Turkish Angora History

 The history of the Turkish Angora dates back as far as the 15th century.
-One of very few cat breeds who has a long, long history which has been documented.
+One of the very few cat breeds who has a long, long history which has been documented.

-French writer made reference to them with the earliest known documents being around late 15th century.
+French writer made reference to them with the earliest known documents being around the late 15th century.
 The cat originates from Ankara, Turkey.
 Ankara was once known as Angora.
 Primarily a mountain region.

 Angoras are a natural breed, they weren’t cross bred or the result of a breeding program.
 They are a beautiful gift from nature.
 It is thought the Angora is the descendant of the Manul cats which were domesticated by the Tatars.